November 2014 Competition

 Most SSHRC funding is awarded through open competitions.
 Partnership Development Grant proposals may involve any disciplines, thematic areas, approaches or subject areas eligible for SSHRC funding.
 Please see Subject Matter Eligibility for more information.

-Applications must be submitted by the applicant (project director) on behalf of the partners of the formal partnership.
+Applications must be submitted by the applicant (project director) on behalf of the partner organizations of the formal partnership.

 Note: The term “institution” from hereon in this description refers to both postsecondary institutions and not-for-profit organizations.